normalsql/normalsql/README.md

 Future: LIKE, REGEXP, Postgress Matches
 --

+# SQL Support

+NormalSQL recognizes DML statements from SQL-92 thru SQL-2016.
+This includes CTEs, JOINs, UNIONs, aggregate functions, and so forth.

+(List of sample SQLs use for testing goes here.)

 ### Find Columns

 Only the outer most result columns are found and become accessors.